paulamool/metagenomics-manuals/docs/modules/metagenomics-module-fda/fda.md

 !!! note "Question 6:"
     How many predicted coding sequences (pCDS) are in the run?

+!!! success "Answer"
+    19,838,031 pCDS.

 !!! note "Question 7:"
     How many pCDS have InterProScan hits?

+!!! success "Answer"
+    5,754,502 pCDS.

 Scroll down the page to the InterPro match summary section

 !!! note "Question 8:"
     How many different InterPro entries were matched by the pCDS?

+!!! success "Answer"
+    4,207 IPRO hits.

 !!! note "Question 9:"
     Why is this figure different to the number of pCDS that have InterProScan hits?

+!!! success "Answer"
+    Multiple CDS match an interpro id.

 Next we will examine the GO terms predicted by InterPro for the pCDS in the sample.

-Scroll down to the GO term annotation section of the page and examine the 3 bar charts, which correspond to the 3 different components of the
+Scroll down to the GO term annotation section of the page and examine the 3 bar charts, which correspond to the 3 different components of the Gene Ontology.Selecting the pie chart representation of GO terms makes it easier to visualise the data to find the answer.
-Gene Ontology.

 !!! note "Question 10:"
     What are the top 3 biological process terms predicted for the pCDS from the sample?

-Selecting the pie chart representation of GO terms makes it easier to visualise the data to find the answer.
+!!! success "Answer"
+    biosynthetic process, nitrogen compound metabolism, small molecule metabolic process

+!!! note "Question 11:"
+    How many of the WGS reads are predicted to encode 16S rRNAs?

+!!! success "Answer"
+    41,436

 Now we will look at the taxonomic analysis for this run.

 Click on the Taxonomy Analysis tab and examine the phylum composition graph and table.

-!!! note "Question 11:"
-    How many of the WGS reads are predicted to encode 16S rRNAs?

 !!! note "Question 12:"
     What are the top 3 phyla in the run, according to 16S rRNA analysis?

+!!! success "Answer"
+    Unassigned 48%, protobacteria 20.81%, Firmicutes 14.721% and Thermotogae 8.19%

 Select the Krona chart view of the data icon.
 This brings up an interactive chart that can be used to analyse data at different taxonomic ranks.

 !!! note "Question 13:"
-    What is the proportion of Polaribacter in the population?
+    What is the proportion of Thermoanaerobacteraceae in the population?

-!!! note
+!!! success "Answer"
-    If the cyanobacteria section of the chart looks strange, this is because the version of GreenGenes used for analysis lists chloroplastic organisms under the cyanobacteria category; some of the cyanobacterial counts are, in fact, derived from photosynthetic eukaryotic organisms.
+    Total 161, 55% Clostridia; 41% Firmicutes; 6% of all

-Now we will compare these analyses with those for a sample taken at 2 m depth from the same geographical location.
+Now we will compare these analyses with those for a WGS practical.

-In a new tab or window, find and open the Ocean Sampling Day (OSD) 2014 project page again.
-Find the sample OSD80_2014-06-21_2m_NPL022 and examine metadata on the Overview page.

 !!! note "Question 14:"
-    Other than sampling depth, what are the differences between this sample and OSD80_2014-06-21_0m_NPL02?
+    What are the differences in Taxonomy and Functional analysis?

-Scroll to the Assocated runs section, and click on ERR770970.
-Open the Functional analysis tab and examine the Sequence feature and InterPro match summary information for this run.
+!!! success "Answer"
+    TBD

 !!! note "Question 15:"
-    How many pCDS were in this run?
+    Do the number of pCDS predicted differ?

+!!! success "Answer"
+    TBD

 !!! note "Question 16:"
-    How many of the pCDSs have an InterPro match?
+    Do the number of pCDSs with an InterPro match differ?

+!!! success "Answer"
+    TBD

 !!! note "Question 17:"
-    How many different InterPro entries are matched by this run?
+    Do InterPro entries matched differ?

+!!! success "Answer"
+    TBD

 !!! note "Question 18:"
-    Are these figures broadly comparable to those for the previous sample?
+    Are these figures broadly comparable to those for the previous analysis?

+!!! success "Answer"
+    TBD

+### EMG comparison tools
-Now we are going to look at the differences in slimmed GO terms between the 2 runs.
-There are to ways to do this.
+To look at the differences in slimmed GO terms between the 2 runs.
+There are two ways to do this.
 First, you can simply scroll to the bottom of the page and examine the GO term annotation (note - selecting the bar chart representation of GO terms makes it easier to compare different data sets).
 Alternatively, you can use the comparison tool, which allows direct comparison of runs within a project.
-The tool can be accessed by clicking on the ‘Comparison Tool’ tab, illustrated in Figure 6 below.
+The tool can be accessed by clicking on the ‘Comparison Tool’ tab.
 At present, the tool only compares slimmed GO terms, but will be expanded to cover full GO terms, InterPro annotations, and taxonomic profiles as development of the site continues.

+!!! note "*Bonus exercise*"
+    Bonus exercise.

-Click on the Comparison tool tab and choose the Ocean Sampling Day (OSD) 2014 project from the sample list and select the OSD80_2014-06- 21_0m_NPL022 - ERR770971 and OSD80_2014-06-21_2m_NPL022 - ERR770970.
+1. Click on the Comparison tool tab and choose the Ocean Sampling Day (OSD) 2014 project from the sample list and select the OSD80_2014-06- 21_0m_NPL022 - ERR770971 and OSD80_2014-06-21_2m_NPL022 - ERR770970.

 !!! note "Question 19:"
     Are there visible differences between the GO terms for these runs.
 Could there be any biological explanation for this?

+!!! success "Answer"
+    Yes, shift in proportion of some functions. yes climate and population density.

 Navigate back and open the taxonomic analysis results tab for each run.

 !!! note "Question 20:"
     How does the taxonomic composition differ between runs?
 Are any trends in the data consistent with your answer to question 19?

+!!! success "Answer"
+    Unassigned dropped from 48% to 13% and polaribacter is Total 931, 80% Flavobacteriaceae; 74% Bacteriodetes; 43% of all

 ### Visualising taxonomic data using MEGAN